The President's Cancer Panel Process

 Who implements the recommendations the Panel makes in its reports?

-The Panel is an advisory committee and relies on stakeholders that have authority to implement recommendations.
+The Panel is an advisory committee to the President of the United States and relies on stakeholders that have authority to implement recommendations.

 How can I get involved with cancer research advocacy efforts in the federal government?

-Advocates interested in participating in activities at the National Cancer Institute (NCI) that promote the collective patient perspective in research are encouraged to contact NCI's Office of Advocacy Relations.
+Advocates interested in participating in activities at NCI that promote the collective patient perspective in research are encouraged to contact NCI's Office of Advocacy Relations.

 Does the Panel update past reports?